- Data extracted in August 2017. Most recent data: Further Eurostat information, Main tables and Database. Planned article update: June 2019.

 In an effort to reduce pollutants discharged into the environment with wastewater, the EU has implemented legislation on urban wastewater treatment (Directive 1991/271/EC).
 The pollution of rivers, lakes and groundwater and water quality is affected by human activities such as industrial production, household discharges, or arable farming; a report (COM(2007) 120 final) on the protection of waters against pollution by nitrates from agricultural sources was released in March 2007.

 Another aspect of water quality relates to coastal bathing waters.
 The European Commission and the EEA present an annual bathing water report.
-The latest of these — the 2015 report — covers information for 2014 and shows that almost 97 % of the EU’s coastal bathing waters and just over 91 % of its inland bathing waters met the minimum water quality standards.
+The latest of these — the 2017 report — covers information for 2016 and shows that 95 % of the EU’s bathing waters met the minimum water quality standards.

 Blueprint to safeguard Europe's water resources